 But there may be some anxiety about how to talk with someone you don’t know.
 I was a nurse for 37 years; believe me I learned a lot about talking with and connecting with perfect strangers.
 Here are some steps to promote more comfort for you and the one being called.

 Ask someone you know to recommend an older person who would enjoy phone calls.
-They can give you some background on the person who would enjoy a call.
-It would be wise to ask the one recommending this senior citizen some questions to help you be better prepared.
+They can give you some background on the person.
+It would be wise to ask the one, who is recommending this senior citizen, some questions to help you be better prepared.
+Questions such as:would the connecting person tell the older person that you are calling, since there are scammers who would take advantage of the elderly.
+You also would need to know something about the person you could reach out to.

-2. Are they normally oriented? (if you call and they are confused, it would be good to know what their normal status is, (just in case they have suffered a stroke or illness.) .
+Ask about the mental status of the person you’re calling, are they normally oriented? (if you call and they are confused, it would be good to know what their normal status is, (just in case they have suffered a stroke or illness.)
 You could even ask the recommending person to call and be sure the older person would enjoy a phone call from you.

 In order to promote comfort for the senior citizen, here are some potential guidelines to help.

-3. You may ask them if they want to ask you a few questions to help them feel more at ease in these times when there are so many stories of elder abuse.
+You could ask them if they want to ask you a few questions to help them feel more at ease in these times when there are so many stories of elder abuse.

 Please share any experiences with others if you feel like it, to encourage others to make these calls to help some of our population to enjoy a telephone call even if it may take time for them to feel comfortable with you.